-Figure 5-2 Layout of the Whiskey Bravo Camp and Facilities (Source: MMTS, 2016, modified from Roberts, 2011a)
+Figure 4-2 Layout of the U.S. GoldMining Camp and Facilities located adjacent to Whisky Bravo Airstrip (Source: MMTS, 2015, modified from Roberts, 2011a)

-The runway for the camp is illustrated in Figure 5-3.
-A 113,400 litre fuel storage facility is located at the north east end of the runway.
+The runway for the camp is illustrated in Figure 4-3.
+A 113,400-litre fuel storage facility is located at the northeast end of the runway.
 All tanks are stored in separate lined containments.
 They are designed to contain at least 1.5 times the volume of the largest tank in the containment.
 All pumping is done through aircraft approved filter systems.
 Two buildings are located just off the runway for drilling company shop/warehouses and there is ample room for lay down areas for parts and materials storage.

-Figure 5-3 Layout of the Runway relative to Camp (2016, modified from Roberts, 2011a)
+Figure 4-3 Layout of the Runway relative to Camp (2016, modified from Roberts, 2011a)